What is the D.C. Free Summer Meals Program?

 The D.C.
 Free Summer Meals Program provides healthy meals to children 18 and under across the District of Columbia all summer long through USDA’s Summer Food Service Program (SFSP).
 The program is administered through the Office of the State Superintendent of Education and operated through program sponsors, which operate sites throughout the city.

 A sponsor can be any nonprofit group or organization.
 A sponsor is responsible for the management, administrative tasks, and monitoring of summer meal sites.
 A sponsor is required to attend OSSE’s annual training, locate eligible sites, and provide the staff to supervise and arrange meals to be prepared and delivered.

 So, I don’t think my organization has the capacity to be a sponsor.
 Can I still serve meals?

 Okay, I’m ready!
 How do I become a sponsor/site?

 OSSE is hosting information sessions to learn more about how to participate in SFSP as a sponsoring organization or summer meals site.
 Follow this link to information on dates, times, and registration.

-All sponsoring organizations must complete an application by May 17, 2019.
 The application and supplemental information can be found on OSSE’s website.

 I still have some questions.
 Who can I talk to?